A-lyne/3D-Game-dev/Assignment_4/README.md

 - Load and render skinned meshes (`Model`) with Assimp.
 - Drive bone transforms using `Animation` and `Animator`.
-- Switch between multiple animation clips at runtime (Idle and Rumba dance).
+- Switch between multiple animation clips at runtime (Idle and Snake Hip Hop Dance).
 - Navigate the scene with a free-look camera (WASD + mouse).

 ### Controls